mmattharvey/capstone_image_classification/README.md

 General Assembly capstone project: Application of neural networks to image classification of a real-world dataset

-Exploration of different modelling technicques to classify images of dogs into breeds.
+Exploration of different modelling techniques to classify images of dogs into breeds.

 Files in this repo: